Criticism of capitalism: Inequality

 In the United States, the shares of earnings and wealth of the households in the top 1 percent of the corresponding distributions are 21 percent (in 2006) and 37 percent (in 2009), respectively.
 Critics, such as Ravi Batra, argue that the capitalist system has inherent biases favoring those who already possess greater resources.
 The inequality may be propagated through inheritance and economic policy.
-Rich people are in a position to give their children a better education and inherited wealth and that this can create or increase large differences in wealth between people who do not differ in ability or effort.
-One study shows that in the United States 43.35% of the people in the Forbes magazine "400 richest individuals" list were already rich enough at birth to qualify.
+Rich people are in a position to give their children a better education and inherited wealth, which can create or widen large differences in wealth between people who do not differ in ability or effort.
+One study shows that in the United States, 43.35% of the people in the Forbes magazine "400 richest individuals" list were already rich enough at birth to qualify.
 Another study indicated that in the United States wealth, race and schooling are important to the inheritance of economic status, but that IQ is not a major contributor and the genetic transmission of IQ is even less important.
 Batra has argued that the tax and benefit legislation in the United States since the Reagan presidency has contributed greatly to the inequalities and economic problems and should be repealed.

+According to sociologist Thomas Volscho, the neoliberal revolution starting in the late 1970s resulted from a class conflict in which the political mobilizations of an increasingly class-conscious capitalist elite "against the New Deal of the 1930s, War on Poverty programs from the 1960s, and the power of organized labor" dramatically increased both the political power of Wall Street and economic inequality.

 Market instability

-Critics of capitalism, particularly Marxists, identify market instability as a permanent feature of capitalist economy.
+Critics of capitalism, particularly Marxists, identify market instability as a permanent feature of the capitalist economy.
 Marx believed that the unplanned and explosive growth of capitalism does not occur in a smooth manner, but is interrupted by periods of overproduction in which stagnation or decline occur (i.e. recessions).
 In the view of Marxists, several contradictions in the capitalist mode of production are present, particularly the internal contradiction between anarchy in the sphere of capital (i.e. free market) and socialised production in the sphere of labor (i.e. industrialism).
 In The Communist Manifesto, Marx and Engels highlighted what they saw as a uniquely capitalist juxtaposition of overabundance and poverty: "Society suddenly finds itself put back into a state of momentary barbarism.
 And why?
 Because there is too much civilization, too much means of subsistence, too much industry, too much commerce".

 Some scholars blame the 2008 financial crisis on the neoliberal capitalist model.
 Following the banking crisis of 2007, economist and former Chair of the Federal Reserve, Alan Greenspan told the United States Congress on 23 October 2008 that "[t]his modern risk-management paradigm held sway for decades.
 The whole intellectual edifice, however, collapsed in the summer of last year", and that "I made a mistake in presuming that the self-interests of organizations, specifically banks and others, were such that they were best capable of protecting their own shareholders and their equity in firms ...
 I was shocked".